 Cameron Crossing - FSD's Regional Outreach School:

-Cameron Crossing School is an alternative High School that focuses on supporting learners that require specialized and flexible programming in order to meet their diverse social and emotional needs.
+Cameron Crossing School is a High School that focuses on supporting learners that require specialized and flexible programming in order to meet their diverse social and emotional needs.

 FSD Sports Academy:

 In 2015, Foothills School Division partnered with the Global Sport Academy Group to introduce a Grade 7-9 male hockey program at École Okotoks Junior High School.
 Following a very successful first year, the program expanded to include both male and female skaters at the junior high, as well as a combined Grade 10-12 male and female program at École Secondaire Foothills Composite High School/Alberta High School of Fine Arts.
 Currently, close to 70 students are Global athletes at both ÉOJHS and ÉSFCHS/AHSFA.
 Global’s mission is to enhance the educational and leadership experiences of student athletes while redefining the journey through youth sports.
 The Global curriculum includes some of the following elements: